CircleCI-Public/cimg-base/README.md

 docker run -it test/base:18.04 bash
 ```

-While CircleCI will only be publishing LTS versions of Ubuntu (such as 18.04), you are free to swap out the version number with something newer for your own personal use.
+While CircleCI will only be publishing LTS versions of Ubuntu (such as 18.04 or 20.04), you are free to swap out the version number with something newer for your own personal use.

 ### Building the Dockerfiles